A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind

-The ionisation of the interstellar medium of galaxies produces a wealth of information through emission lines \citep[see][]{kewley_understanding_2019-2}. \ha~is a major tracer of the instantaneous star formation in galaxies \citep{kennicuttStarFormationMilky2012}, but its observation with JWST/NIRCam is limited to redshift $z\leq6.5$.
-Therefore, we use the second strongest Balmer series line \hb~to study star formation.
-However, due to the proximity of this line with \oiiifull~(hereafter \oiii), we cannot distinguish them with broadband photometry and we study the \oiiihb~combination.
-This however adds complexity into tracing the star formation, as the \oiii~doublet and \Rthree=\Oiiib-to-\hb\ ratio is heavily affected by metallicity of the ISM \citep[e.g.][]{curti_new_2017, maiolino_re_2019, curti_mass-metallicity_2020, sanders_direct_2024, scholte_jwst_2025}.
+The ionisation of the interstellar medium of galaxies produces a wealth of information through emission lines \citep[see][]{kewley_understanding_2019}. \ha~is a major tracer of the instantaneous star formation in galaxies \citep{kennicutt_star_2012}, but its observation with JWST/NIRCam is limited to redshift $z\leq6.5$.
+Therefore, we used the second-strongest Balmer series line \hb~to study star formation.
+However, due to the proximity of this line with \oiiifull~(hereafter \oiii), we were unable to distinguish them with broadband photometry, motivating the study of the combined \oiiihb\ complex.
+However, this adds complexity to tracing the star formation because the \oiii~doublet and \Rthree=\Oiiib-to-\hb\ ratio are heavily affected by the ISM metallicity \citep[e.g.][]{curti_new_2017, maiolino_re_2019, curti_mass-metallicity_2020, sanders_direct_2024, scholte_jwst_2025}.